-Headline performance figures for The Chalk Hills Academy resulted in an Attainment 8 score for our students of 46.91 points.
-These results included how well our students performed in English, mathematics, sciences, humanities and languages as well as three other subjects from an approved DfE list.
-Our overall (Progress) P8 score was +0.28.
-Performance in English & maths at a good pass (Grade 5 or above) was in line with the national England average.
+Headline performance figures for The Chalk Hills Academy resulted in an Attainment 8 score for our students of 44.66 points.
+These results reflected how well our students performed in English, mathematics, sciences, humanities and languages as well as three other subjects from an approved DfE list.
+Our overall (Progress) P8 score was -0.24.
+Performance in English & maths at a good pass (Grade 5 or above) was better than in 2022 at 47% in 2023.

-At KS5 our average academic grade was B-.
+At KS5 our average academic grade was C-.
 Our average grade for applied courses was Merit+.